 Java Development Kit (JDK) is a distribution of Java technology and one of the core components of Java programming.
 It is a software development environment that comprises a set of standard libraries and tools that developers use to build Java applications and applets.

 Many people get confused between JDK and JRE.
 If you simply wish to run Java programs on your system, JRE is sufficient.
 However, if you wish to develop a fully-functional Java software application, you need JDK with JRE.

 |appletviewer: for java applets||Enables us to run Java applets.|

 |javac: for Java compiler||Translates Java source code to bytecode file that Interpreter can understand.|

 |java: for Java interpreter||Runs applications and applets by interpreting bytecode files.|

-|javap: for disassembler||Enables us to convert bytecode file into program description|
+|javap: for disassembler||Enables us to convert bytecode files into program descriptions.|

-|javah: for C header files||Produces header files for the use with native methods|
+|javah: for C header files||Produces header files for use with native methods.|

 |javadoc: for creating HTML documents||Creates HTML format documentation from Java source code files.|

-|jdb: java debugger||Helps to find errors in the program.|
+|jdb: Java debugger||Helps to find errors in the program.|

 - A Java source code is created in a text editor or an IDE.